kwaldenphd/databases/README.md

 ### Attributes

-"A property or characteristic of an entity." (["The components and features of an ER diagram,"](https://www.lucidchart.com/pages/er-diagrams#section_3), LucidChart)
+"A property or characteristic of an entity." ([The components and features of an ER diagram,](https://www.lucidchart.com/pages/er-diagrams#section_3) LucidChart)

 <blockquote>Q14: What attributes are in the Player_Birthplaces, Team_Locations, and Transactions tables?
 What entities do these attributes describe?
 List the attributes by entity and table and include some explanation of your thought process.
 If you're getting stuck, go back to your list of entities from Q13.
 What non-entity information in each table might describe an entity?</blockquote>